Endangered Species Information Network

 The harbor porpoise is protected under the Marine Mammal Protection Act of 1972 as amended.
 Section 117 of the Marine Mammal Protection Act (MMPA) requires 3 regional Scientific Review Groups under NOAA to advise and report on the status of marine mammal stocks within the Pacific coastal region.
 The SARs are the mechanism for identifying actions to protect a species.

+NOAA Conservation Efforts: The National Marine Fisheries Service promotes sustainable fisheries, recovery of protected species, and the health of coastal marine habitats in the USA.
 In 1996, NMFS convened two take reduction teams (TRT) to mitigate by catch of harbor porpoises in gillnet fisheries.
 These were the Gulf of Maine Harbor Porpoise TRT and the Mid-Atlantic TRT.
 The Gulf of Maine TRT addresses gillnet fisheries in waters from Maine through Rhode Island and the Mid-Atlantic TRT addresses waters from the Connecticut/New York border through the North Carolina/South Carolina border.
 The teams submitted draft take reduction plans to NMFS and the agency finalized the plans in 1998.

 The Harbor Porpoise Take Reduction Plan requires commercial fishermen to use pingers in gillnets in designated times and areas.
 There are also times and areas where gillnet fishing activities are prohibited.
 The HPTRT continues to meet to monitor the progress of the take reduction plans in achieving the MMPA long-term goal of reducing harbor porpoise by catch to a zero mortality and serious injury rate.

 Pacific Biodiversity Institute Page on Marine Mammals